The Spanish pisto recipe from here in the Malaga province of Andalusia is traditionally vegan until the egg is placed on top.

 If you’re an eggplant fan like I am, you might like to see my other favourite eggplant recipes such as this tatsy vegan eggplant curry or vegan stuffed eggplant or vegan eggplant parmesan recipe inspired from Italy.

-Slice the eggplant into rounds, roughly 1 cm thick.
+Slice the eggplant into rounds, roughly 1 cm thick, then each round into halves or quarters.
 Place into a bowl and sprinkle liberally with salt, rubbing it into the flesh and turning the slices round so that every part is salted.

 Set aside and leave for at least 20 minutes, until the slices are sitting in their own, dark brown liquid which has oozed from the eggplant.